-These cases are treated very seriously because in order to be a grand theft in the San Fernando Valley courts, someone has to take more than $950.00, so a lot of these cases involve thousands of dollars and the prosecutors treat this very serious because they do not want people engaging in this type of theft-related activity.
-The crime of “grand theft” is defined under California Penal Code 487.
+These cases are treated very seriously because to be a grand theft in Los Angeles and the San Fernando Valley courts; someone has to take more than $950.00.
+Hence, many of these cases involve thousands of dollars, and the prosecutors treat this very seriously because they do not want people engaging in this type of theft-related activity.
+Grand theft is defined under California Penal Code 487 PC.

-If we're able to pay the money up front this is a nice bargaining chip that I'm able to use in a lot of these cases in avoiding jail time and obviously trying to work things out so the person can either not get a felony from the beginning or is able to earn a misdemeanor charge at a future date if they can perform successfully on probation.
+Suppose we're able to pay the money upfront.
+In that case, this is an excellent bargaining chip that I'm able to use in a lot of these cases in avoiding jail time and trying to work things out so the person can either not get a felony from the beginning or can earn a misdemeanor charge at a future date if they can perform successfully on probation.

 San Fernando and Van Nuys Courthouses

-The San Fernando Valley as far as these theft-crimes go, they're usually prosecuted in either the Van Nuys or San Fernando courthouses because these courthouses control most of the San Fernando Valley.
-As far as theft cases in the north-end of the Valley, those will be prosecuted by the San Fernando court and in the west Valley and middle of the Valley, Van Nuys will be the court where all cases will be sent.
+The San Fernando Valley, as far as these theft crimes go, they're usually prosecuted in either the Van Nuys or San Fernando courthouses because these courthouses control most of this area.
+As far as theft cases in the north end of the Valley, those will be prosecuted by the San Fernando court, and in the West Valley and middle of the Valley, Van Nuys will be the court where all cases will be sent.

-If you’re in Malibu sometimes those cases are divided between Van Nuys and the Airport or LAX Court and also if you consider Glendale, Burbank and Pasadena part of the Valley, then that certainly would be courts that would deal with grand theft cases as well.
+Sometimes, those cases are divided between Van Nuys and the Airport or LAX Court if you're in Malibu.
+Also, if you consider Glendale, Burbank, and Pasadena part of the Valley, then that certainly would be courts that would deal with grand theft cases as well.

 Fighting Penal Code 487 Grand Theft Charges

 We get character letters.
-We get information about your job and about your family life so we can really convince the judge and prosecutor to give you a break and not send you to jail and not make you eat a felony.
-These are the type of important things that we're thinking about and looking at when we tackle these grand theft-related offenses.
+We get information about your job and family life to convince the judge and prosecutor to give you a break and not send you to jail and not make you eat a felony.
+These are the type of essential things that we're thinking about and looking at when we tackle these grand theft-related offenses.